OlivierSohn/hamazed/README.md

 At the time of this writing, [Heroku](https://www.heroku.com/) has a free plan to host web applications deployed using docker containers.
 We are assuming that you already:

-- have an Heroku account where you created the app <herokuAppName>
+- have an Heroku account where you created the app <herokuAppName> whose associated domain is <herokuAppDomain>
 - have installed Heroku command line tools

-The following command creates the Heroku container and pushes it on Heroku.
+The following command creates the Heroku container and pushes it on Heroku:
-The first upload will be long, because the whole image will be uploaded.
-Subsequent uploads however will be very fast, because just the layer that changed will be uploaded.

 ```shell
 cd ./docker-heroku
 heroku container:push web -a <herokuAppName>
 ```

+The first upload will be long, because the whole image will be uploaded.
+Subsequent uploads however will be very fast, because just the layer that changed will be uploaded.

-Monitor / verify the deployment status:
+To monitor and verify the deployment status:

 ```shell
 heroku logs --tail -a <herokuAppName>
 ```

-Note that if you try accessing `<herokuAppDomain>` from a browser, you will get an error, and looking at the logs you'll see "Header missing: Sec-WebSocket-Key".
-This is because the game server sockets are using the websocket protocol, not the HTTP protocol.
+Note that accessing `<herokuAppDomain>` in a browser will generate an error because the game server sockets are using the websocket protocol, not the HTTP protocol.

 ## Connect to a running game server

-Once the server is deployed, clients may connect to it by IP/name and port:

 ```shell
 stack exec -- imj-game-synths-exe -n <serverName> -p<serverPort>